ckmahoney/js13kgames-2020/readme.md

   The final boss must be finished with all four parts assembled

+code notes:
+  player health is represented by the `ensemble: Assemblage` if a part is at volume 0, it is dead and the player dies.

 player attack
   Drops a bomb with burst radius, cooldown is 2s ?lazer pickup only